Cops Dispute Woman’s Claim of Being Fined for Taking Tinder Date on Temple Trip

 — -⚰️ (@callmepyper) January 18, 2020

-Although the user maintained that the friend had no intention to act as a tour guide as she was just hanging out with her foreign friend,the Tourist Police commander refuted the claim and said the woman was paid for her actions.
+Although the user maintained that the friend had no intention to act as a tour guide as she was just hanging out with her foreign friend, the Tourist Police commander refuted the claim and said the woman was paid for her actions.

 “Our officers found that she was paid by the foreigner 600 baht per hour to bring him around and take photos,” Lt.
 Gen. Chettha said.
 “The woman received payment for her actions, so it could be considered as an act of guiding, which she didn’t hold a license to do so.”